rapidfort/community-images/community_images/nginx/ironbank/README.md

 ## How do I use this hardened NGINX IronBank image?

-The runtime instructions for this container are no different from the official release.
-Follow the instructions in their readme, but use our hardened image.
+The runtime instructions for this hardened container image are the same as the official release.
+Follow the instructions provided with the [Platform One NGINX IronBank][source-image-repo-link].

 <a href="https://repo1.dso.mil/dsop/opensource/nginx/nginx/-/blob/development/README.md">
 <img align="center" src="https://raw.githubusercontent.com/rapidfort/community-images/main/contrib/view_detailed_instructions_button.svg" alt="View Detailed Instructions" height="50" />